muhme/joomla-branches-tester/README.md

 ```
 scripts/info
 ```
-The following example illustrates an IPv6 installation with three branches:
+The following example illustrates an IPv6 installation with three Joomla instances:
-* `4.4-dev`: A development clone based on version 4.4.9, PHP 8.1 is running with Xdebug, using PostgreSQL with driver PDO
+* `jbt-310` – Cloned from Joomla 3.10.12 tag and PHP 8.0 running with Xdebug
-* `5.1-dev`: Grafted with the Joomla 5.1.3 Stable package, PHP 8.2, using MariaDB with driver MySQLi
+* `jbt-51` – Grafted from Joomla 5.1.3 Stable Joomla package, running PHP 8.1 and using MariaDB with driver MySQLi
-* `5.2-dev`: A development clone of version 5.2.0 with additional patches applied, using MySQL with driver PDO
+* `jbt-53` – Cloned from 5.3-dev branch of version 5.2.0 with additional patches applied, running PHP 8.3scripts/info and using PostgreSQL
 ```
-Joomla Branches Tester (JBT) version 1.0.39
+Joomla Branches Tester (JBT) version 2.0.19
   Docker version 27.2.0 is running with 12 containers and 14 images
   EnableIPv6: true
-Standard Containers:
+Base Containers:
   jbt-mysql   is running, ports: 3306/tcp -> 0.0.0.0:7011; 3306/tcp -> [::]:7011
   jbt-madb    is running, ports: 3306/tcp -> 0.0.0.0:7012; 3306/tcp -> [::]:7012
   jbt-pg      is running, ports: 5432/tcp -> 0.0.0.0:7013; 5432/tcp -> [::]:7013